Palmidence/Rules/en.md

     - Stealing from team members
     - Griefing team bases and structures
     - Killing or attempting to kill members of your own team
+    - Preventing your teammate from completing an objective or stealing an objective from them.

 3. Abusing the report system will not be tolerated.
 Do not encourage others to report a specific player and do not repeatedly report the same user if a staff member has not attended to the report.
 4. Do not publicly accuse players of hacking.